JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 ## Examples

-This is a modular application, therefore parts of this application are referenced in the main file and are hosted on different files.
-The code below pulls these outside files that contain the code that helps us run the app.py file.
-It also includes imports that help in running some of the functions in the file.
+This is a modular application, therefore parts of this application are referenced in the main file and are hosted in different files.
+The code below pulls these outside files that contain the code that help run the app.py file.
+It also includes imports that help run functions in the file.

 ```
 import sys